Can you copy ESXi VM files to USB drive

 - Enable USB passthrough to copy files from ESXi VM to USB drive

-- Install third party agent to backup files or drives inside VM
+- Use agent-based software to backup files or drives inside VM

 In this article, I will introduce the specific steps of these ways, and you can click on the anchor text to jump to the section you need.